 I am a qualified actuary, having qualified in 1999.
 I moved to Bournemouth/Poole in 1996 from Surrey with my then employer (Liverpool Victoria Friendly Society (LV=)).
 I moved to Teachers Assurance in October 2008 and became a member of their Executive Committee as Finance Director.
 I joined the Teachers Board in February 2009.
 With the impending takeover of Teachers by LV=, I have decided to retire early although I will become the ‘Teachers Nominee’ on the LV= With Profits Committee, a part-time role.

 My role at LV= in the past and as a member of Teachers Board has given me a wide exposure to all aspects of a medium sized firm including finance, marketing and sales, HR, mergers and acquisitions, compliance and risk and legal and corporate governance matters.

-I applied to join the Bournemouth & Poole Citizens Advice as I believe my work experiences could be put to good use whilst helping to facilitate the provision of a most valuable service to the community.
+I applied to join Citizens Advice Bournemouth Christchurch & Poole as I believe my work experiences could be put to good use whilst helping to facilitate the provision of a most valuable service to the community.